aws-samples/text-summarization-using-amazon-aurora-and-amazon-sagemaker/README.md

 1. Make sure your Amazon Aurora Database is setup with all the appropriate tables.
 Details are provided in the folder [Database](Database).
 If you are using your own tables, make sure you are changing the queries in the code file [1_CaseSummarisation.py](StreamlitApp/pages/1_CaseSummarisation.py)

 2. Make sure your Sagemaker endpoint is running.
-You can find the Details under the folder [Notebooks](Notebooks)
+You can find the Notebook Details under the folder [Notebooks](Notebooks)

-3. Provide all the appropriate roles for the AWS SErvices to interact with one another.
+3. Provide all the appropriate roles for the AWS Services to interact with one another.

 4. The code runs on Python3.10.
 Activate a virtual environment and install all the requirements
 ```